 20. Airport terminal: Between the open seating, tables dotted with plugs, and the numerous restaurants, there are no shortage of places to work in a terminal.

 I love working remotely from bookstores.
 The smell, the knowledge, the quiet, it’s all pretty great.
-If you’re looking to stay a long time, make try and find one with coffee availability.
+If you’re looking to stay a long time, try and find one with coffee availability.

 22. YMCA: Many YMCAs offer quiet, designated areas for members to work.
-This largely limited to members, so keep that in mind before going.
+This is largely limited to members, so keep that in mind before going.

 23. Religious institution: Some religious institutions, such as churches or temples, may offer quiet, designated areas for people to work.
 I’ve noticed that many of the “mega churches” are starting to build coffee shops into their lobbies as well.
 That said, there’s no need to be a member of the church to get your caffeine fix.

 24. Art gallery: I may be cheating a bit here.
 Many of the galleries that are work-friendly, are actually a cafe/galley combo.
 Even still, it allows for a quiet place to get work done and sip on your coffee or tea.

 25. Zoo: This is similar to the museum-there are likely places to work, but they’re usually in a cafe or restaurant located in the zoo itself.
 Rarely will you be able to work from a zoo without a ticket to enter.